vendasta/marketplace-documentation/docs/Guides/oauth2.md

 b) **Sync users via the Marketplace v1 API & Webhooks:** Create users at time of provisioning, and then manage them moving forward based on webhook triggers and subsequent API interaction.

-c) **Many:1 Session Transfer:** Do a many:1 session transfer from any Vendasta user into a single dummy user on the Vendor side.
+c) **Many:1 Session Transfer:** Do a many:one session transfer from any Vendasta user into a single dummy user on the Vendor side.
 Typically used when a Vendor doesn't have User entities.

 d) **Order Form:** There is a special order form field type `End User` which will provide the user filling in the form with a dropdown to select any of the SMB persona's associated with the account.
 If this field type is configured on your order form, the `legacy_user_id` will be provided in the provisioning webhook `order_form` object for this custom field.